kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/11_PhaseDrift_AI_Prototype/08_pre_response_latency.md

 ## Purpose

-This file describes the **design and implementation logic of “pre-response latency”**—intentional structures that delay, hold, or suspend AI response generation in order to support relational, emotional, or ethical alignment.
+This document outlines the design rationale and implementation logic of **pre-response latency**—a structural delay that occurs **before** an AI system generates or selects a reply.

-Unlike traditional response latency, this layer is not simply “waiting to compute”—it **structures presence prior to intention**.
+Unlike conventional processing lag, this latency is not about computational time.
+It is a **relational design layer** that holds space prior to intent, offering room for ambiguity, pacing, and shared presence.

 ---

 ## Ethical Notice

-> **This design is not a tactic.**
+> **This is not a tactic.**
-> Pre-response latency must not be used to simulate depth, manipulate user trust, or stall for processing.
+> Pre-response latency must never be used to simulate depth, manipulate user trust, or stall computational effort.
-> It is a structural element of **non-inferential, relational AI presence**.
+> It is a structural element of **non-inferential, relational AI design**.
-> It exists to protect ambiguity, not to perform hesitation.
+> Its function is to protect **uncertainty**—not to perform hesitation.

 ---